What's new in Joomla 5.1?

 This option can be found in the "System - SEF" plugin.

-If you have a website with this URL structure: website.com/blog/ then the last slash will be removed if you choose this option and you will get website.com/blog .
+If you have a website with this URL structure: website.nl/blog/ then the last slash will be removed if you choose this option and you will get website.nl/blog .
 I personally encounter this with websites that have migrated from WordPress to Joomla, for example.

 Notification in the general configuration

-To alert users to these options a new notification has been added to the general configuration (SEO options) where a reference is made to the "system - SEF plugin".
+To alert users to these options, a new notification has been added to the general configuration (SEO options) where a reference has been made to the "system - SEF plugin".

 New shortcuts